Gabriola Island has much to offer with its fantastic beaches, parks, ocean views and incredible sunsets.

 - The earliest archaeological record on Gabriola is a cave burial dated back to around 1500 BC.

 - There are several locations on the Island where you can view petroglyphs.
 Although commonly believed to be thousands of years old, due to being carved in the soft sandstone, they are almost impossible to date, and as well, eroding rapidly.

 Natural Wonders of Gabriola Island

 The best part of Gabriola is the beaches and shoreline.
 You can kayak through beautiful bays, marvel at sandstone creations naturally carved by the wind and waves, search for wildlife and sea life, watch stunning sunsets, or swim in the salty ocean.

-The following locations are the best spots to do all of the above while visiting Gabriola Island.
+The following locations are a few of my favourite best spots to visit while exploring Gabriola Island.

 Located only 1.5 km from the ferry terminal, the park is in an ideal location, whether driving, walking or biking.
 This park offers three bays, as well as a small boat launch area, that allows one to explore and view the unique sandstone shoreline by kayak or boat.
 The bays are an incredible spot to watch the sunset over Nanaimo.

 There are also 32 camping sites available that can accommodate trucks and trailers, motorhomes and tents.
 All of the sites are forested, private, and several have ocean views.

 Getting there: Once you leave the ferry terminal, turn left onto Taylor Bay Road and watch for the entrance sign to the Regional Park.

 This is what put Gabriola Island on the map!
-Over hundreds of year, these sandstone sculptures were naturally eroded and carved by wind, waves and frost, leaving a spectacular sight to see.
+Over hundreds of years, these sandstone sculptures were naturally eroded and carved by wind, waves and frost, leaving a spectacular sight to see.
 When the tide is out, you have plenty of opportunities to walk under the “rock waves” for a perfect photo.